sergedomk/sergedomk.github.io/micro_services_benefits_costs/markdown.md

 ---
 ## Scalability

-Customer size and resource utilization varies drastically.
+Customer size and resource utilization vary drastically.
 Customer bandwidth requirements tend to be low to moderate with spikes during the calendar year.
 Some application features/components are utilized far more than others.